Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

 All our dynamically allocated opcodes should fit into the preallocated buffer.

-Off course we need to free all the buffers allocated with `HiiAllocateOpCodeHandle`:
+Off course we need to free all the buffers allocated with the `HiiAllocateOpCodeHandle`:

 ```
 /**